zentihwijeratna/IBM-cognos-product-sales-dashboard/README.md

 ## Let’s Connect

-If you'd like to collaborate or want feedback on similar projects, feel free to [connect on LinkedIn](#)!
+If you'd like to collaborate or want feedback on similar projects, feel free to https://www.linkedin.com/in/zenith-wijeratna/

 ---